PhaniMandava7/StackExchange-LabelPrediction/README.md

-# StackOverflow-Label Prediction
+# StackExchange-Label Prediction
-A program to do predictive analysis on Stack Overflow usecase.
+A program to do predictive analysis on Stack Exchange usecase.